Hairstylist and Makeup Artist

 Is it rude to leave a small or no tip for my hairstylist?
 I know waitresses basically only make what they get in tips; but is it different for a hairstylist? also where I get my haircut they charge $30, which is expensive for me

-Asked by me about 11 years ago
+Asked by me over 11 years ago

 I was wondering is it possiable for someone to go bald from dying their hair and how could you tell if your going bald ?